Seán Kelly (politician): Political career

 In December 2020, Kelly received the Industry, Research & Innovation award at The Parliament Magazine's annual MEP Awards.

-Kelly is known for his frequent use of the Irish Language in the European Parliament.
-In January 2022, he submitted the first amendment to EU legislation that was written in the Irish Language.
+Kelly is known for his frequent use of the Irish language in the European Parliament.
+In January 2022, he submitted the first amendment to EU legislation that was written in the Irish language.

+Kelly has lobbied to end the bi-annual clock change in the EU.
+However he is in favour of Ireland's adoption of year-round Summer time or Central European Time (UTC+1) instead of present Winter time Western European Time (UTC), closer to Ireland's natural solar time (UTC-0:30).
+Summer time (or Daylight Saving Time) is exactly the most harmful time adjustment for human health based on recent chronobiological research.